NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/field_collection/README.txt

 -------------

-  * As of now, the field collection field does not properly respect different revisions or languages of the host entity.
-Thus, for now it is suggested to only use the field for entities that are not revisionable and translatable.
+  * As of now, the field collection field does not properly respect different languages of the host entity.
+Thus, for now it is suggested to only use the field for entities that are not translatable.